All right, hour two, Sean Hannity Show, toll-free, 800-941.

 His decisions cannot be driven by political bias.

-He has to be neutral beyond question, such that the appearance of a conflict of interest is grounds for disqualification.
+He has to be neutral beyond question such that the appearance of a conflict of interest is grounds for disqualification.

 So he seems to have forgotten one of those sacred canons of professional ethics.

-The primary duty of a prosecutor is not to convince, but to see that justice is done.
+The primary duty of a prosecutor is not to convince, convict, but to see that justice is done.

 No personal animus toward a potential subject.

-All right, quick break, right back.
+All right, quick break.

-We'll continue more with attorneys, Greg Jarrett and David Schoen on the other side, then we'll get to your calls.
+We'll continue more with attorneys, Greg Jarrett and David Schoen on the other side.

-Uh, and Don Jr. will be joining us as well as we continue.
+will be joining us as well as we continue.

-Sean, our number, if you want to be a part of the uh program.
+Sean, our number, if you want to be a part of the program.

 Let me ask both of you this question.

-What would mo motions would you make?
+What motions would you make?

 For example, a motion to dismiss.

-Uh I would go after Alvin Bragg having prejudged this case based on comments that he's made.
+I would go after Alvin Bragg having prejudged this case based on comments that he's made.

-Uh change of venue.
+Change of venue.

 Well, I'll tell you this.

-Um, I've been in front of him.
+I've been in front of him.

-Murchin was assigned to the Trump organization case, to the Bannon case, and now to this.
+Merchand was assigned to the Trump organization case, to the Bannon case, and now to this.

-It was challenged in state court, and the challengers lost, but in federal court they suggested this could be a real problem.
+But in federal court, they've suggested this could be a real problem.

 You deserve to have the case go into the wheel.

-Um he's uh Trump hater all the way through.
+He's a Trump hater all the way through.

 That's not good.